CarefreeHarp/CarefreeHarp/README.md

-# Welcome to my profile!
-I'm Daniel Felipe Ramírez Vargas 👋
+# Welcome to my profile!✨
+# I'm Daniel Ramírez 👋

 Systems Engineering student passionate about **Operating Systems, concurrency, and performance**.
 I enjoy programming in C and exploring how memory, processes, and hardware interact with software at a low level.